tav/gitfund/mvp/app/page/gitfund.md

 * [github.com/tav/gitfund](https://github.com/tav/gitfund)

 This [MVP][mvp] runs on Python App Engine.
-The actual version will run using a minimal microservices framework with most services in Go, and Rust used for some things like [syntax highlighting][syntect].
+The actual version will run using a minimal services framework with most of the code in Go, and Rust used for some things like [syntax highlighting][syntect].

-While the app as a whole will not be of much use to anyone besides us and our users, some of the code should prove useful to others, e.g. interfacing with banks for direct payments, tools for handling taxes, compliance, &c.
+While the app as a whole will not be of much use to anyone besides us and our users, a lot of the code should prove useful to others, e.g. integrations with platforms like Stripe Connect, tools for handling taxes, compliance, &c.

 In addition to the code, we will also share our learnings related to financial regulations and compliance.
 By doing so, we hope to make life a little easier for others to innovate on finance-related startups.

 ### About Us

-We are the [Espians][espians], a small "remote-only" tech collective headquartered in London.
+We are the [Espians][espians], a small "remote-first" tech collective headquartered in London.
 We have been active members of the open source community since 1999 — starting with projects like Freenet, Jabber, LiteStep, Zope, &c.

 We will initially be using Espians LLP, our existing legal entity, to operate GitFund.
 But once GitFund has been successfully running for a few years, we will separate it out into an independent non-profit.